PlatformAwareProgramming/CloudClusters.jl/README.md

 Default configuration parameters can be overridden in programs.

 A description of each configuration parameter and how programs can override their default values from _CCconfig.toml_ is presented in a further section.
-Click [here](https://github.com/PlatformAwareProgramming/CloudClusters.jl/edit/decarvalhojunior-fh-patch-1-README/README.md#configuration-parameters) to go there.
+Click [here](https://github.com/PlatformAwareProgramming/CloudClusters.jl#configuration-parameters) to go there.

+### The _PlatformAware.jl_ package

+_CloudClusters.jl_ relies on an experimental package called [_PlatformAware.jl_](https://github.com/PlatformAwareProgramming/PlatformAware.jl) for the specification of _platform types_, aimed at specifying assumptions about architectural features of virtual machines instances.
+Indeed, _PlatformAware.jl_ may be used with _CloudClusters.jl_ to write functions specifically tuned according to the features of VM instances that comprise the clusters.
+This is called _platform-aware programming_.
+The users of _CloudClusters.jl_, particularly package developers, are invited to explore and use the ideas behind _PlatformAware.jl_.

+Section [The integration with PlatformAware.jl](https://github.com/PlatformAwareProgramming/CloudClusters.jl#the-integration-with-platformaware.jl) provides a deeper discussion about the integration of _PlatformAware.jl_ within _CloudClusters.jl_.

 # Tutorial